 The famous festival season gets underway in August in India.
 Visitors can enjoy some of India's most popular and traditional festivals and events.
 Here's the pick of them (listed by date).

 The Nehru Trophy snake boat race is undoubtedly the most exciting boat race of the year in Kerala.
 This race is held in memory of India's late Prime Minister, Jawahar Lal Nehru.
 An impromptu snake boat race was held in 1952 when the Prime Minister visited Alleppey.
-Apparently he was so impressed with the welcome and the race, he donated a trophy.
+Apparently, he was so impressed with the welcome and the race, he donated a trophy.
 The race has continued on ever since.
 It takes place annually on the second Saturday of August and around 70 boats usually participate in it.
-This year will be its 65th edition.
+This year will be its 66th edition.
 Read more about snake boat races in Kerala.
+It's possible to see the race aboard a houseboat.
+Johnson's offers special event packages.

 - Where: Punnamda Lake, Alleppey in Kerala.